Last updated on March 9th, 2022

 From the Doria Pamphilj Gallery, begin the walk up Via del Corso to its grand termination at Piazza del Popolo.
 Via del Corso is one of Rome’s most popular shopping streets.
 In fact, over the weekend (at least when we visited during early June), its upper (and narrower) section is closed to motorized traffic.
 Via del Corso is the main artery in the Tridente district; as you’re walking towards Piazza del Popolo, to your left is the historical center and to your right are popular landmarks such as the Spanish Steps and the Trevi Fountain.
 The following paragraphs will highlight a few worthwhile stops on this route from Piazza Venezia to Piazza del Popolo on Via del Corso.

 This church wasn’t on my radar but it turned out to be another beauty, mainly because of its extravagantly decorated ceiling.
-This particular church was built during the 16th century but it rests on the foundations of a much earlier religious structure which dates back to the 4th century.
+This particular church was built during the 16th century but it rests on the foundations of a much earlier religious structure that dates back to the 4th century.
 Apart from its ceiling, San Marcello’s other highlight is a 15th-century crucifix that miraculously survived a fire in 1519 which completely destroyed the church.

 Ancient Rome enthusiasts will appreciate the short detour from Via del Corso to Piazza di Pietra which features 11 columns from the former Temple of Hadrian (dating back to the 2nd century AD).